Mastering Emotional Detachment for Better Chess Performance

 Care about effort and process, not just the score.
 Overattachment to results breeds volatility that hurts calculation under pressure and blocks learning after games.

-1. After a loss, write one lesson — for example, "study Ruy Lopez endgames."
+1. After a loss, write one lesson.
+For example, "study Ruy Lopez endgames."

-2. After a win, note one process that worked — for example, the breathing reset.
+2. After a win, note one process that worked.
+For example, the breathing reset.

 3. View progress as a months-long curve with normal swings.